clock menu more-arrow no yes

 After the equalizer, Leal forced a spectacular saved from Diop with a powerful 25-yard effort and Romney’s header rebounded from the outside of an upright.

-Nashville will be happy with the result after being two goals down while Montreal will consider the result a better one ultimately than their overall performance.
+Nashville will be happy with the result after being two goals down while Montreal will consider the result a better one than the performance.

-But we always said this Montreal work-in-progress would take a while to ferment.
-Unbeaten and four points from the first pair of fixtures, CFM fans will probably be happy enough with their lot at this stage.
+But we always said this work-in-progress would take a while to ferment.
+Unbeaten and four points from the first pair of fixtures, Montreal fans will probably be happy enough with their lot at this stage.

 Line-ups -